 ANSI sizing is a national standard for limited-use and disposable coveralls.
-The standard provides minimum sizing, packaging, and labeling requirements for limited-use and disposable clothing.
+The standard, ANSI/ISEA 101-1996 (R2008), provides minimum sizing, packaging, and labeling requirements for limited-use and disposable clothing.
+The standard also includes a sizing chart to help users select the correct size.

 While ANSI standards are common, they are strictly voluntary.
-Manufacturers are under no obligation to adopt their principles – but those that do are able to label their products and processes as ANSI standardized, telling the end user that the product they are using is made and issued with integrity.
+Manufacturers are under no obligation to adopt their principles.
+However, manufacturers that do use them are able to label their products and processes as ANSI standardized.
+This is important because it shows the end-user that the product they are using is made and issued with integrity.

 What is ANSI sizing?

-In garment sizing, there is a great deal of confusion as to what the “true size” of an article of clothing might be as it varies so much from manufacturer to manufacturer.
-While we want to expect that a size 10 dress will be a size 10 dress, no matter what manufacturer is making it, the fact is that not every clothing maker operates under the same standards.
+In garment sizing, there is a lot of confusion as to what the “true size” of an article of clothing is because sizing varies so much from manufacturer to manufacturer.
+While we expect that a size 10 dress will fit like a size 10 dress, no matter what manufacturer is making it, the fact is that not every clothing maker operates under the same standards.
 The same applies to protective apparel.

 ISEA is an ANSI accredited developer that sets standards for minimum clothing sizes based on body measurements.
 A table exists that is based on these measurements that are meant to serve as a sizing guide for manufacturers.
-These measurements are for a minimum starting place for sizing but don’t preclude a manufacturer from exceeding these measurement guidelines.
+These measurements are for a minimum starting place for ANSI-sized protective clothing, but they don’t prevent a manufacturer from exceeding these measurement guidelines.

 Why is ANSI/ISEA sizing important in protective apparel?